How to Make Candy

-What’s Christmas without candy?
-This taste-tempting treat is even better when it’s homemade.
-If you’re thinking about stirring up some gifts from your kitchen for loved ones this holiday season, review these techniques for creating sensational sweets.
-Here you can learn about hard candies and chocolates.
+What’s a holiday without candy?
+Having a dish full of sensational sweets is even better when it’s all homemade.
+If you’re thinking about stirring up some gifts from your kitchen for loved ones, use our expert guide to learn how to make candy.

 Chocolate is popular in candy making, whether used as an ingredient in fudges and truffles or used to coat other candies.
 There are several types of chocolate, including baking chocolate, candy coating and chocolate chips.